Supernova3339/halfmoonui-playground/README.md

 - **Interactive UI**: User-friendly interface with the capability of hiding and showing the code viewer.
 Now, you can focus on what's important.
 - **Sharing**: Got a neat piece of code to show off?
 The playground lets you effortlessly share your work with others.
 - **Clear All Feature**: Want to start over?
 Clear the board with just a click!
+- **Theme Switcher** Want to view your code in a different color scheme?
+Now you can with our one-click theme switcher. ( NEW )

 ## Screenshots 📷
 ### Code View